Mother's Day Roundtable: Being a Pro Athlete's Mom in the Social Media Age

 How does social media affect you?
 Do you pay attention to your mentions, or to your child’s?

-Annie Apple: I don’t pay attention to Eli’s mentions at all.
+Annie Apple (Eli Apple's mom): I don’t pay attention to Eli’s mentions at all.
 He’s 21.
 Most men that age want to do their own thing.
 My mentions—not too much.
 I’m more random.
 I share when I want to, and I tweet what I want.

 You ignore a lot of stuff, especially during the season.
 That’s the part that’s really crazy—people telling you everything they think about your kid.
 I ignore that.